pjtunstall/filler/README.md

 ### Can pieces be rotated?

 Apparently not.
-There's no way to express it.
+There's no way to express it to the game engine.

+### Exit strategy

+Should one's bot exit after playing its final move?
+No.

 ### Negative coordinates